We currently handle Texas cases only.

 No online quotes are available.
 Rates for services are case specific and determined after needs have been discussed.

 Being arrested and charged with a crime is a frightening and frustrating experience.
 You stand to lose everything: your job, your savings, and even your freedom.
-You need a determined and experienced attorney to represent your best interests and ensure that you get the fair trial you are entitled to.
+You need a determined and experienced Texas criminal defense attorney to represent your best interests and ensure that you get the fair trial you are entitled to.

 At Blanchard & Thomas, we will examine every detail in your case to find a legal solution that addresses your unique circumstances.
 Ultimately, our goal is to protect our clients' rights, future, and freedom.
 We cannot guarantee success in any given case; however, we can guarantee personalized service and diligent work on your behalf.
 We treat our clients as we would want to be treated in a similar situation.

-Call (866) 251-0624 for a consultation with a Waco lawyer.
+Call (866) 219-6119 today for a consultation with a criminal defense lawyer.

 We provide legal representation in all areas including, but not limited to: